tevren/resume/resume.md

 Wrote Ruby on Rails applications as front-ends to various back-end systems.

-- Created a frontend for Munki so that support engineers can manage software through a web portal.
+- Created a front-end for Munki so that support engineers can manage software through a web portal.
-- Developed an Ruby on Rails application to create helpdesk tickets.
+- Developed an Ruby on Rails application to create help desk tickets.

 Documented procedures and best practices for various technical tasks performed by the technology team.</br>
 Wrote Perl scripts to generate reports for librarians.</br>
 Maintained JIRA instance used to track help-desk tickets across Columbia University Libraries.</br>
 **Technical Environment:** Ruby, Ruby on Rails, Perl, JIRA, Oracle Database, Bash, OSX, Munki, Deploy Studio.</br>

-**Columbia University Medical Center** _June 2007 to December 2009_</br>
+#### Columbia University Medical Center _June 2007 to December 2009_</br>
 *Systems Administrator and Programmer*

 Authored various patient file management scripts.</br>